Bence7661/ARCHIVE_Serious_Workshop_Optimization/README.md

 This mod stops the `Portable Workshop` from moving its stash to player inventory.
 This way the lag upon opening/closing the workbench of the portable workshop is completely eliminated.

+## Known issue(s)
+- Since inventory is no longer moved the tools that are in the workshop stash are not available.
+Expect a fix very soon.

 ## Planned
 - Either move tools (Gunsmithing, Drug making kit etc...) to player inventory or find a way to "register" them to the workshop too.
 I think I will just move those to player inventory since that has 0 overhead and is much easier to do.